About TADW Teenage Drama Workshop

 - The application allows us to learn more about each prospective TADW member.
 Students with little experience as well as those with considerable performance background are welcome and they are placed in classes with other young people of similar age and grade.

 - First time students are asked to submit two references from teachers or professionals acquainted with student's work habits, cooperation, and ability.

-- TADW is committed to providing students with professional instruction, professional lighting and sets and an immersive experience in the theatre arts.
+- TADW is committed to providing students with professional instruction in an immersive experience in the theatre arts.
 Students receive education and supervision for 8+ hours a day, with specialized instruction in dance, voice and acting (or technical theatre for students interested in costuming, lights, sound and stagecraft).
 We feel our tuition is very competitive, if compared to other summer “camp” programs in the region, and low if you were to break out the individual cost of dance lessons, acting lessons and voice lessons over the course of six weeks.
-To cap it off, students receive the opportunity to perform or work backstage on a full-scale production for multiple nights—unlike most school or community programs that may only offer a weekend of performances.
+To cap it off, students receive the opportunity to perform or work backstage on a full-scale production for multiple shows—unlike most school or community programs that may only offer a weekend of performances.

 - TADW is committed to providing scholarships to students who need tuition assistance.
 You can indicate your financial need on your application, or contact the TADW office for more information at firstname.lastname@example.org, or call (818) 677-5811.

-- A key to producing good theater is regular class and rehearsal attendance.
+- A key to producing good theatre is regular class and rehearsal attendance.
 To that end, the following policies will govern attendance for TADW productions

 and classes.
 Permission to miss classes and rehearsals for vacations and summer school is ONLY

 given in the rarest of circumstances, and usually results in limited participation in

 1. Attendance will be taken at the beginning of each class.